 “This isn’t a new thing to the town, either,” he said.
 “Take a look at The Goshen Theater right on Main Street – it represents the historical and rich art culture of the town.
 It’s the perfect place for a film festival.”

-Starring Anna Kendrick (Pitch Perfect, Twilight, Up in the Air), Elsewhere tells the story of a teen-age girl who goes missing after trying to meet men online.
+Starring Anna Kendrick (Pitch Perfect, Twilight, Up in the Air, and much more), Elsewhere tells the story of a teen-age girl who goes missing after trying to meet men online.
 Her best friend Sarah (Kendrick) investigates.

 In a 2009 interview with USA Today, Kendrick was asked to name the most surprising/unexpected place she’d ever visited.
 Her answer: Goshen.

 “There was a pretty strong Amish community, to the point where the Walmart had stables for horses,” she said.
 “That was definitely interesting navigating roads with horses and buggies.
 There was one bar that we could go to at the end of the night.
-It was a really small community and it felt like that movie State and Main, where we completely took over the town.
-By the end, everybody knew who we were because we were one of the people working on the movie.
-Everybody else knew each other.”
+It was a really small community and it felt like that movie State and Main, where we completely took over the town.”

 Kendrick also told USA Today that while she saw a young Amish boy playing with a Game Boy, “ … I didn’t tattle on him.”